 Canada has one of the largest not-for-profit sectors in the world.
 The Canada Revenue Agency (CRA) has identified about 30,000 organizations claiming a tax-exemption as not-for-profit organizations filing a tax return.
 However, the Act does not require all organizations to file a tax return, or even to register with the CRA.
 Therefore estimates of the size of the Canadian not-for-profit sector can vary widely.1

-- Not only who should do what, but also looking at who it could partner or combine with, and what were the technology implications and applications.
+- Allocation of resources.
+Not only who should do what, but also looking at who it could partner or combine with, and what were the technology implications and applications.

 - There was no change in the number of full-time employees, nine.

 - A saving of $15,000 in the budget.

 - Better task alignment.